revoxhere/duino-coin/README.md

 ## News

-News about future features and other things can be found at duino-coin official blog: https://revoxhere.github.io/duino-coin/
+News about updates, future features and other things can be found at [duino-coin official blog](https://revoxhere.github.io/duino-coin/).

 <!-- GETTING STARTED -->
 ## Getting Started